ThinkCodeAB/bbd-its-not-about-the-tools/README.md

     mvn test

 Is this last step really useful?
-The implementations in the helper and in the steps are almost identical.
+The implementations in the delegator and in the steps are almost identical.

 The last step is useful when we extend this to a more complicated example.
 The steps are now separated from the implementation with a protecting layer in between.
 This allows the steps to focus on one thing, translating from a human readable form (`Gherkin`) to `Java` code.